Draft a basic BODICE pattern

 Give the neckline you want – refer here for different necklines

-Make sleeves as per the instructions here and you are good to go sewing.Checkout the post on different types of sleeves for your options
+Make sleeves as per the instructions here and you are good to go sewing.Checkout the post on different sleeve types for your options

 Ease – I have added 2 inch ease to the body measurements .
 You can alter this to your preference as per the standard chart of ease given below